 This healthy version of a takeout favorite combines chicken, super healthy broccoli, garlic, and ginger for a delicious, weeknight dinner.

-This Chinese Chicken and Broccoli is perfect for busy mid-week meals because it’s so fast and easy and you can toss in any meat or vegetables you have.
+This Chinese Chicken and Broccoli is perfect for busy mid-week meals because it’s so fast and simple to make.
+Plus, you can toss in any meat or vegetables you have.